Wildlander-mod/wildlander-mod.github.io/_04WildlanderWorld/8-Diseases.md

 has_toc: true
 ---

 Diseases in Wildlander are not something the can be ignored.
 Each disease has progression, whereby if not cured they will get worse.
-Wait too long snd it may prove Fatal.... or worse
+Wait too long and it may prove Fatal.... or worse

 Every 24 hours you go without curing a disease, the disease will progress to the next stage.

 The stages are as follows:

     Basic - Just the disease name (ie. Ataxia)